An Exclusive Look At Minnesota's First 5-Star Hotel

 A five-star hotel sounds kind of intimidating, but the leaders say they are going to make this into a community center for all.

 Until now, no one has seen inside.
-WCCO is bringing you the is the very first public look.
+WCCO is bringing you the very first public look.

 You may have seen it from the outside, but this is the first look inside.
 And it’s quite a sight to see.